-NON-IFRS MEASURES
+Non-IFRS Measures

-The terms "EBITDA", "adjusted EBITDA" and "annual earnings coverage ratio" (collectively, the "Non-IFRS Measures") are financial measures used in this AIF that are not standard measures under International Financial Reporting Standards ("IFRS").
+The terms "EBITDA", "normalized EBITDA" and "annual earnings coverage ratio" (collectively, the "Non-IFRS Measures") are financial measures used in this AIF that are not standard measures under International Financial Reporting Standards ("IFRS").
 Alaris' method of calculating the Non-IFRS Measures may differ from the methods used by other issuers.
 Therefore, the Alaris' Non-IFRS Measures may not be comparable to similar measures presented by other issuers.
-These Non-IFRS Measures should be read in conjunction with the Corporation's financial statements (or other financial information).
+These Non-IFRS Measures should be read in conjunction with the Corporation's financial statements and management discussion and analysis (or other financial information).

-EBITDA refers to net earnings (loss) determined in accordance with IFRS, before depreciation and amortization, net of gain or loss on disposal of capital assets, interest expense and income tax expense.
-EBITDA is used by Management and many investors to determine the ability of an issuer to generate cash from operations.
-Management believes EBITDA is a useful supplemental measure from which to determine our Partner's ability to generate cash available for debt service, working capital, capital expenditures, income taxes and dividends.
+EBITDA refers to earnings determined in accordance with IFRS, before depreciation and amortization, net of gain or loss on disposal of capital assets, interest expense and income tax expense.
+EBITDA is used by management and many investors to determine the ability of an issuer to generate cash from operations.
+Management believes EBITDA is a useful supplemental measure from which to determine the Corporation's ability to generate cash available for debt service, working capital, capital expenditures, income taxes and dividends.

-Adjusted EBITDA refers to EBITDA excluding items that are non-recurring in nature.
+Normalized EBITDA refers to EBITDA excluding items that are non-recurring in nature and is calculated by adjusting for non-recurring expenses and gains to EBITDA.
 Management deems non-recurring charges to be unusual and/or infrequent charges that our Private Company Partner's incur outside of its common day-to-day operations.

-Annual Earnings Coverage Ratio refers to the adjusted EBITDA of each of our Private Company Partners for the twelve months ended in each of their fiscal years divided by the sum of each of their debt servicing (interest and principal), unfunded maintenance capital expenditures and distributions to Alaris over the same twelve month fiscal period.
+Annual Earnings Coverage Ratio refers to the Normalized EBITDA of each of our Private Company Partners for the twelve months ended in each of their fiscal years divided by the sum of each of their debt servicing (interest and principal), unfunded maintenance capital expenditures and distributions to Alaris over the same twelve month fiscal period.